victorsaly/correlateAI/docs/devto/correlateai-pro-advanced-data-visualization.md

 ---
-title: "I Built a Professional Data Visualization App in 2 Working Sessions Using Only AI — Here's What I Learned"
+title: "I Built a Professional Data Visualization App in 2 Days Using Only AI — Here's What I Learned"
 published: false
 description: "The future of development is here.
 I went from idea to production-ready app in just 2 working sessions over 2 days using AI assistants.
 No manual coding required."
 tags: ai, development, startup, productivity